HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The move register instructions copy data from a segment or control register "s" to a general register "r" and vice versa.
 The "D" field indicates the copy direction.
 A value of one will copy general register "r" to the segment or control register "s".
-A value of zero copies "r" to the segment or control register "s".
+A value of zero copies "r" from the segment or control register "s".
 The "M" field identifies the register type.
 A value of one refers to a control register, otherwise a segment register.
 Setting a value for a privileged segment or control register is a privileged operation.

 #### Operation